Jerry Rice: Oakland Raiders (2001–2004)

-Through the 2003 season, Rice caught 63 passes for 869 yards; he didn't score a touchdown until the 12th game of the season, scoring only two through the whole year.
+In Week 4 of the 2003 season, Rice had seven receptions for 126 receiving yards in the 34–31 victory of the San Diego Chargers.
+In Week 16, against the Green Bay Packers, he had ten receptions for 159 receiving yards in the 41–7 loss.
+Overall, in the 2003 season, Rice caught 63 passes for 869 yards; he didn't score a touchdown until the 12th game of the season, scoring only two through the whole year.
 Oakland as a team regressed from their 11–5 record in 2002 to a 4–12 record in 2003, leading to the firing of head coach Bill Callahan.
-This led Rice to be frustrated about his role with the team.
+That led Rice to be frustrated about his role with the team.

 By the time the 2004 season was starting, Rice struggled, and by the fourth game of the season, Rice had five receptions for only 64 yards.
-Because of this, he asked Raiders owner Al Davis to trade him.
+Because of that, he asked Raiders owner Al Davis to trade him.

-Seattle Seahawks
+Seattle Seahawks (2004)

-Rice was traded to the Seattle Seahawks six games into the 2004 season in exchange for a 7th round pick and reunited with Seattle head coach Mike Holmgren, who had previously worked with Rice as San Francisco's offensive coordinator.
+Rice was traded to the Seattle Seahawks six games into the 2004 season in exchange for a seventh round pick and reunited with Seattle head coach Mike Holmgren, who had previously worked with Rice as San Francisco's offensive coordinator.
 After speaking with Largent, Rice was permitted to wear Largent's retired jersey No. 80.
 In a Monday Night Football game against the Dallas Cowboys, Rice set the career record for combined net yards by catching a 27-yard touchdown pass from Matt Hasselbeck, his 35th career record.
 He finished that game eight receptions for 145 yards and a touchdown.
 In total Rice had 25 receptions for 362 receiving yards and three touchdowns with the Seahawks, having 30 receptions for 429 yards and three touchdowns in total for the season.
 At age 41, he managed to play 17 games in a 16-game season, as he was traded before Oakland's bye week and after Seattle's, and never missed a game, so he played six games for the Raiders and 11 for the Seahawks.
-Rice played his last non-preseason professional game for Seattle, a wildcard loss to the St. Louis Rams in which he did not catch a pass.
+Rice played his last non-preseason professional game for Seattle, a Wild Card Round loss to the St. Louis Rams in which he did not catch a pass.

-Denver Broncos
+Denver Broncos (2005)

-After the 2004 season, Rice signed a one-year contract worth $790,000 in total salary with the Denver Broncos which was his lowest contract offer in his 20 years in the league.
-Rice never played for the Broncos, therefore he was only allowed his guaranteed money for a grand total of $25,000.
+On May 25, 2005, Rice signed a one-year contract worth $790,000 in total salary with the Denver Broncos, which was his lowest contract offer in his 20 years in the league.
+During training camp, Rice moved ahead of Darius Watts to Denver's no. 3 receiver spot, but was bumped back down the depth chart during the preseason.
+In four preseason games, Rice caught four passes for 24 yards.